Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 Raw materials: Coffee, milk, and food items.
 For a specialty coffee retailer, raw material costs run approximately 25-30% of revenue.
 On ₹241 Cr in revenue, that is ₹60-72 Cr.

-Store occupancy: Under Ind AS 116, lease obligations are recognised as right-of-use assets with corresponding depreciation and interest.
+Store occupancy: Under the lease accounting standard, lease obligations are recognised as right-of-use assets with corresponding depreciation and interest.
 Depreciation of ₹18.47 Cr and finance costs of ₹3.49 Cr partially reflect this.
 The underlying cash rent across 70-100 stores in premium locations (malls, high streets, tech parks) would be substantial.

 Marketing and overhead: Customer acquisition, loyalty programmes, and corporate functions.